gmoshe27/ConvertTimeZone/Modules/LocalToUtc/Readme.md

 ### 1.1.0

 * Moved the TimeZone to the second position in the unnamed parameters
+* Only returning the converted time unless a -Verbose switch is used

 TODO: Create AppVeyor artifact and psake build script for auto publishing to powershell gallery